 The Princeton Youth Program for Civic Engagement (“PYC”) is a non-partisan organization located in Princeton, New Jersey.
 Our goal is to help equip young citizens in our community with the knowledge, skills and disposition to support robust civic engagement.
-We do this by connecting students with fun and age appropriate civic development programs and activities, including experiential and service learning opportunities.
-We also advocate for greater inclusion of comprehensive civics and citizenship curriculum in schools and promoting civic equity.
 Our goal is to develop global citizens while supporting their participation in their local communities.

 Our country’s founders recognized that the success of our democracy depends on dedicated people committed to understanding and embracing citizenship.
 This commitment must be renewed with each generation.
 Understanding their place in the world and having an appreciation for diverse perspectives and cultures give young citizens the opportunity to solve the unique issues of the interconnected global community that they belong to.